2007 World Cup of Pool

 The 2007 World Cup of Pool (also known as the 2007 PartyPoker.com World Cup of Pool for the purposes of sponsorship) was a professional nine-ball pool competition and the second edition of the World Cup of Pool, a scotch doubles knockout championship representing 32 national teams.
-The event was held in the Outback club in Rotterdam, Netherlands, from 25 to 30 September 2007.
-The event was held as a single-elimination tournament, for a total prize fund of $250,000 with $60,000 being awarded to the winner.
+The event was held in the Outland club in Rotterdam, Netherlands, from 25 to 30 September 2007.
+The event was held as a single-elimination tournament for a total prize fund of $250,000, including $60,000 for the winner.
 The tournament was organised by Matchroom Sport, sponsored by poker website Partypoker, and broadcast across 31 one-hour episodes.